ameyajalihal/ameyajalihal.github.io/about.md

 permalink: /about/
 ---

 Thanks for stopping by!
-I am a graudate student at the University of Michigan and I spend my time thinking about science communication, representation in STEM and how really, really tiny things move.
+I am a graduate student at the University of Michigan and I spend my time thinking about science communication, representation in STEM and how really, really tiny things move.

 I was at the Pinakothek der Moderne with @amoghpj in July 2017.
 Here is a picture.